-The Biddy Mason Charitable Foundation is named for, Bridgett “Biddy” Mason the organizer of First AME Church of Los Angeles.
-A former slave, Biddy Mason was able to secure her freedom when she petitioned a Los Angeles Court and in 1856 was granted her freedom.
+The Biddy Mason Charitable Foundation is named for Bridgett “Biddy” Mason the organizer of First AME Church of Los Angeles.
+A former slave, Biddy Mason was able to secure her freedom when she petitioned a Los Angeles Court in 1856.

-She became a legendary figure in the early Los Angeles Community not only for her astute business acumen but for her philanthropy.
-She founded a school and orphanage.
-Her home on North Spring Street was a refuge for many destitute settlers.
+She became a legendary figure in the early Los Angeles community not only for her astute business acumen, but for her philanthropy.
+She founded a school and orphanage and her home on North Spring Street was a refuge for many destitute settlers.
 She cared for the sick and became a mentor for many in the early Los Angeles Community.

 As a slave she had learned the skill of healing with herbal remedies and midwifery.
 These skills proved to be very valuable when she began her life as a free woman.
 She began her new life earning $2.50 per week as a nurse.
+Saving carefully, she was one of the first African American women to own land in Los Angeles.
+As businesswoman, she amassed a relatively large fortune, which she shared generously with charities.
 When she died in 1891 her estate was valued at $300,000.
 Today her estate would be valued at approximately $6 million.